Search Campion Center

 Fred Maples, SJ

 Fr.
 Fred Maples is a diplomate Jungian analyst since 1984.
 Fred trained at the C.G.
 Jung Institute of Chicago, IL.
 He has practiced analysis and also spiritual direction since that time: in Chicago for a couple years after completing his training, but also in Rapid City, SD for five years, then in St. Paul, MN for ten years.
 More recently, he spent nine years in Bethlehem, NH before moving to Campion in July, 2016.
-He has also directed individually-directed retreats for several years especially at Campion Renewal Center, and at locations in South Dakota, Wisconsin, and Minnesota.
+He has also directed individually-directed retreats for several years especially at Campion Center, and at locations in South Dakota, Wisconsin, and Minnesota.

 Stephen Sanford, SJ

 Fr.
 Sanford, a USA Northeast Province Jesuit, began in the ministry of Ignatian spirituality with an internship at the Jesuit Center in Wernersville, PA in 1992.
 His mission later changed to parish ministry on the Pine Ridge Indian Reservation in southwestern South Dakota.
 After calling Pine Ridge home for fifteen grace-filled years, he returned to New England in 2012, and his focus returned to Ignatian spirituality.
 He is living with secondary-progressive multiple sclerosis and uses a wheelchair full-time for mobility.
 He is also happily committed to building a complaint-free world.